WilliamPasternak/Banned-Phrases/README.md

 ## Contributing

-Contributions to Check for Banned Phrases are welcome.
+Contributions to Banned Phrases are welcome.
 If you would like to contribute, please fork the repository and submit a pull request.

 ## License

 Check for Banned Phrases is released under the MIT License.
-See `LICENSE` for more information.

 ## More Projects